 They say a new triple set of goals has financial and environmental logic because it would save consumers and business money as well as ensuring secure and sustainable energy supplies.

-Conservation organisation WWF earlier this month said the 2030 policy could pave the way for 100 percent green energy by 2050 provided it was ambitious enough.
+Conservation organization WWF earlier this month said the 2030 policy could pave the way for 100 percent green energy by 2050 provided it was ambitious enough.

 It argued for energy savings of at least 38 percent compared with business as usual, obtaining 40 percent of fuel from green sources and cutting CO2 emissions by 50 percent.

-With Climate Action Network Europe, an umbrella group, FoE commissioned a report from Dutch consultancy Ecofys, which analysed the implications of cutting energy consumption by about 35 percent compared with 2005 levels.
+With Climate Action Network Europe, an umbrella group, FoE commissioned a report from Dutch consultancy Ecofys, which analyzed the implications of cutting energy consumption by about 35 percent compared with 2005 levels.

 The financial benefits, it said, would be about 250 billion euros ($333.9 billion) a year by 2030, derived from a combination of lower energy prices following lower demand and a reduced need to invest in infrastructure, lowering the cost of power generation.